rbowsley/lamplighthelp/source/8-1-2_Adding_Outcomes-_Attendance.markdown

 ![Adding members of a {{group}} to an {{outcome}} record](8.1.2a.png)

-Once you have your participants in the table, you can alter their role or attendance type by clicking on the relevant table cell and making a selection from the drop-down box.
+Once you have your participants in the table, you can alter their role or attendance type by clicking on the relevant table cell and selecting from the drop-down box.
 Your system administrator can add options to these lists (see section [16.6.0 System Administration - Lists](/help/index/p/16.6.0) ).

 To remove someone added in error, click the delete box - the right-hand table cell of the row you wish to delete.